MAMBA-python/course-material/README.md

 - 'on-topic' is used for exercises on specific topics, that you should only use if the topic is useful for you.
 - 'personal_application' contains instructions to write a personal application.
 The template in this folder will be used during the Python course.

-Besides the exercises there are also some examples of Python code in the 'Practical_examples' directory.
+The repository also contains examples of Python code in the 'Practical_examples' directory.
 These are mostly examples that are shown during the Python courses.

 ## Acknowledgements
 This repository consists for 90% of notebooks created by others.
 We are incredibly grateful to the individuals, communities and firms that allow us to use their material.
 The repositories from which material is used are: